joomla-projects/virtualisation/README.md

 # Joomla!
 Virtualisation

 The Joomla!
 Virtualisation tool generates a `docker-compose.yml` file based on XML setup definitions used for - but not limited to - automated testing.
+It is based on [GreenCape/build](https://github.com/GreenCape/build).

-This repository also contains a set of `Dockerfile`s.
-Once they no longer undergo frequent changes, they will be available on DockerHub.
+*This repository also contains a set of* `Dockerfile`*s.
+Once they no longer undergo frequent changes, the images will be available on DockerHub.*

 ## Installation

-Joomla!
+*Joomla!
 Virtualisation is work in progress.
-Once it has everything to really be usable, it will be available for installation through Composer.
+Once it has everything to really be usable, it will be available for installation through Composer.*

 > Be sure to use recent versions of `docker` and `docker-compose`.
 The versions you get from the standard repository for Ubuntu 16.04, for example, are too outdated.
 Follow the official instructions for [Docker Community Edition (CE)](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/) to get the most recent versions.